 Transferring or communicating technical data to North Korea or any person in North Korea and engaging in other prohibited conduct specified in the regulations

 Limited exceptions to these prohibitions are available under the regulations.

-The Minister of Finance also issued Ministerial directives in respect of North Korea and Iran pursuant to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTF Act).
-The directives require reporting entities under that Act to treat all transactions to and from North Korea and Iran as high risk, regardless of the amount of the transaction.
-The Iran directive, which applies to Canadian-regulated banks, credit unions and money services businesses, requires these entities to take specific measures for transactions originating from or bound for Iran, including verifying the identity and ascertaining beneficial ownership of a person initiating or benefitting from such a transaction and ascertaining the source of funds and purpose of the transaction.
+The Minister of Finance also issued Ministerial directives in respect of North Korea and Iran pursuant to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+The directives require reporting entities under the PCMLTFA to treat all transactions to and from North Korea and Iran as high risk, regardless of the amount of the transaction.
+The Iran directive, which applies to Canadian-regulated banks, credit unions and money services businesses, requires these entities to take specific measures for transactions originating from or bound for Iran, including verifying the identity and ascertaining beneficial ownership of a person initiating or benefiting from such a transaction and ascertaining the source of funds and purpose of the transaction.